 e-Prescribing & Medication Management - Coming Soon!

-Core Programs the cEMR is Designed For
+Core Programs of the cEMR:

 The cEMR supports a wide scope of nursing practice from community health/public health, to home care and extended practice.
 It includes standardized tools for immunization management, maternal child health, home care management, and customized clinical documentation templates.